 - This flag is for use with account types 15, 25, 26, 27, 33 and 71 only.
 For all other account types the field should contain a blank.
-See appendix 4 for a list of account types. - The only acceptable contents for this field are 'Y', 'N or 'blank'.
-Where used the flags should be entered in capitals, where the flag is not applicable this field should contain a blank. - 'Y' indicates the CAIS member believes this record to be the customer's primary current account.
+See Appendix 3 for a list of account types. - The only acceptable contents for this field are 'Y', 'N' or 'blank'.
+Where used the flags should be entered in capitals, where the flag is not applicable this field should contain a blank. - 'Y' indicates the provider believes this record to be the customer's primary current account.
 The fact that the customer's regular income is being paid into the account should be used as an indication to set the primary flag. - If the customer only holds one current account then this should be indicated as primary only if the customer's regular income is paid into the account.
 Any other records should be indicated with 'N' in this field. - If the customer holds 2 or more current accounts then the account which receives the customer's regular income should be indicated as primary.
-Any other records should be indicated with 'N' in this field. - A CAIS member may have a situation where customers are holding two separate joint accounts with each of the individuals' regular income paid into separate accounts.
+Any other records should be indicated with 'N' in this field. - A provider may have a situation where customers are holding two separate joint accounts with each of the individuals' regular income paid into separate accounts.
 In this case both records should be provided as primary.

-32. Default Satisfaction Date
+33. Default Satisfaction Date

 Starting byte: 469

 Ending byte: 476

 Character type: Numeric

-Example: 14092012
+Example: 14092023

 Position: Right justified, fill with leading zeros where appropriate

-- Only numeric values are accepted in this field, blanks and non-numeric values will prevent the updating of the entire file. - The date format must be DDMMCCYY. - This field is only applicable for default records (status code 8). - The default satisfaction date must always post-date the start date and default date. - An outstanding default or an active account must contain 00000000 in this field. - Where a satisfaction date is submitted the current balance field must be zero.
-Where the balance is not zero the date will be stored but the record will not be indicated as satisfied. - The only method of amending a satisfaction date that has been supplied in error is by making a manual amendment through the CAIS On-Line Amendments System.
-(See Appendix 13 for further details.) - Accounts that have been completed as "full and final settlement" even if a lesser amount is accepted as final payment, the account should be marked as satisfied.
+- Only numeric values are accepted in this field, blanks and non-numeric values may prevent the updating of the entire file. - The date format must be DDMMCCYY. - This field is only applicable for default records (status code 8).

+- The default satisfaction date must always post-date the start date and default date. - An outstanding default or an active account must contain 00000000 in this field. - Where a satisfaction date is submitted the current balance field must be zero.
+Where the balance is not zero the date will be stored but the record will not be indicated as satisfied. - The only method of amending a satisfaction date that has been supplied in error is by making a manual amendment through the amendment systems at each CRA (Experian - CAIS On-line Amendments, Equifax - Stop Press, TransUnion - SHARE Amend) (see Appendix 13). - Accounts that have been completed as "full and final settlement" even if a lesser amount is accepted as final payment, the account should be marked as satisfied.

-33. Transactions Flag
+34. Transactions Flag